Sleachga/EmpireIO/README.md

 ### Multiplayer Age-of-Empires NodeJS game

-Player will log onto a server with a few units.
+Player will log onto a server with a few other players and start with a few basic units to command.
 Units passively mine the resources of the tile they are on (i.e. wood, gold, stone etc...).

 * Regular units can be made with food
 * Military units can be made with food + gold and will damage/kill to enemy units in the same tile